Streamerbot/docs/streamerbot/3.api/1.sub-actions/youtube/send-message-to-channel.md

+---
-# Send Message to Channel
+title: Send Message to Channel
-Send a chat message to your YouTube channel
+description: Send a chat message to your YouTube channel
+csharpMethods:
+  - SendYouTubeMessage
+  - SendYouTubeMessageToLatestMonitored
+---

 ## Parameters
 ### `Message`